-The depth and breadth of each stage might vary depending on the particular product, but every product will go through a similar, iterative process.
-The transition point between stages is not always clear.
-That is, there is rarely a specific point at which one stage ends and another begins.
-For example, product planning will occur throughout the entire process, and testing and validation activities will begin during design and may continue through post-production evaluation.
-Below we explain the stages and the types of activities that human factors specialists perform in each stage of the product design and development process.
+The depth and breadth of each product design stage can vary depending on the particular product, but each will go through a similar process.
+Frequently the transition point between these stages is not always clear.
+For example, product planning occurs throughout the process; testing and validation activities begin during design, and might continue through to the post-production evaluation.

-6.1 Product Planning
+4.1 Product Planning

-The product planning stage is characterized by planning the necessary steps to bring the product to the marketplace and the subsequent assessment of the product's performance.
-Product planning is a vital function for any company for the following reasons:
+The product planning stage involves taking the necessary steps to bring a product to the marketplace, and the subsequent assessment of its performance.
+Product planning is a vital function because:

-- Every product has a limited life span and will need improvement or replacement after some time. - The needs, desires, and preferences of consumers change over time, thus requiring adjustments or modifications in products. - Competition and the advancement of technology create opportunities and demands for the design and development of better products.
+- Every product has a limited life span and will eventually need improvement or replacement. - The needs, desires, and preferences of consumers change over time, requiring adjustments or improvements to products. - Competition and the advancement in technology create opportunities and demands for the development of better products.